 Short-term mechanical circulatory support (MCS) may be provided to patients with cardiogenic shock to allow recovery of the heart and other organs over a few days to several weeks.
 It can also be used as a bridge-to-decision for patients being considered for long-term MCS or heart transplantation.
 Various devices are available and include intra-aortic balloon pump, extracorporeal membrane oxygenation (ECMO) that provides full systemic circulatory support and several ventricular assist devices/systems that can be percutaneous or require surgical implantation (Crespo-Leiro et al., 2018).

 Furthermore, it is not just a mortality benefit LVADs offer; symptomatic improvement has also been noted, with 6-minute walk distances increasing alongside quality of life measures including anxiety and depression scores (Gustafsson & Rogers, 2017; Yost et al., 2017).
-However, the benefits of LVADs are not universal; approximately one third of high-acuity patients experienced poor outcomes in the year following LVAD treatment (Fendler et l., 2017).
+However, the benefits of LVADs are not universal; approximately one third of high-acuity patients experienced poor outcomes in the year following LVAD treatment (Fendler et al., 2017).
 In the ROADMAP (Risk Assessment and Comparative Effectiveness of Left Ventricular Assist Device and Medical Management) Study, LVAD therapy improved patient health status in patients with a low self-reported HRQoL but not in patients who already had an acceptable HRQoL at the time of LVAD implantation.
 This suggests that patient-reported HRQoL may be considered when deciding on the use and timing of LVAD therapy in patients who remain ambulatory (Stehlik et al., 2017).

 Prolonged immobility in patients with heart failure can have a substantial impact on their physical function and promote muscle wasting that could accelerate the course of their heart failure (Amiya & Taya, 2018).
 Exercise training has been suggested as a potential intervention to improve outcomes in advanced heart failure.
 A recent study started with low-intensity monitored sessions, gradually increasing them to 30–60 minutes over the course of 3 months.
 It was noted that in a certain patient group (those on optimal medical therapy and with high B-type natriuretic peptide level), significantly increased peak VO2 was found following exercise training, alongside more favourable clinical outcomes (Nakanishi et al., 2017).
 The use of high-intensity aerobic exercise has also been assessed in in-patients with advanced heart failure.
 A protocol of 3 or 4 sessions of 1-minute high-intensity exercise (80% peak VO2 or 80% heart rate reserve) followed by a 4-minute recovery period, showed that high-intensity interval training can positively impact skeletal muscle strength among this patient group (Taya et al., 2018).
 The benefits of exercise training have been extended to those patients with severe advanced heart failure who require continuous inotropic infusion therapy.
 However, many of these patients are unable to perform the exercise test at the initiation of training creating uncertainty over the choice of exercise protocol.
 Even the lowest intensity aerobic training has been demonstrated to produce a positive effect in cardiac patients with reduced exercise capacity and so this should be prescribed first and increased gradually as exercise tolerance increases (Amiya & Taya, 2018).

 In general, the application and quality of palliative care has not kept pace with that provided for cancer.
 In part, this has been due to the lack of accurate survival prediction; recent recommendations from North American and European heart failure societies have suggested a shift in emphasis away from prognosis, towards symptom-centred referral.
-The tools available to distinguish symptom severity, quality of life and emotional distress require further discussion and validation to ensure they lead to optimal assessment (MacIver J et al., 2017).
+The tools available to distinguish symptom severity, quality of life and emotional distress require further discussion and validation to ensure they lead to optimal assessment (MacIver et al., 2017).
 A recent review has sought to provide more clarity and has collated the latest evidence and recommendations for the palliative management of symptoms commonly experienced by patients with advanced heart failure (Lowey, 2017).

 Another potential hurdle faced is the lack of a standardised clinical protocol to treat heart failure in the palliative setting.
-A small-scale study of 32 patients worked to develop a protocol using guideline-directed medical therapy with digoxin, opioids, and oral bumetanide progressing to levodopa rather than intravenous diuretics.
+A small-scale study of 32 patients worked to develop a protocol using guideline-directed medical therapy with digoxin, opioids and oral bumetanide progressing to levodopa rather than intravenous diuretics.
 They found this resulted in few admissions, allowing patients to die at home (Taylor et al., 2017).

 A study aiming to break some of the barriers to palliative care for patients with heart failure identified patients with NYHA class 3 or 4 symptoms who had one or more emergency department visits, or two or more admissions for symptom control, as likely to have an unmet clinical need for palliative care.
-They found that integrating a model of palliative care for patients with advanced heart failure led to positive feedback from patients and families – allowing advance decisions that can lead to beneficial patient, family and system outcomes (Lewin et al., 2017).
+They found that integrating a model of palliative care for patients with advanced heart failure led to positive feedback from patients and families, allowing advance decisions that can lead to beneficial patient, family and system outcomes (Lewin et al., 2017).